 When in doubt, you can always try the “elimination diet.”
 Limit your food to the basics from each food group, and slowly add in one food at a time, paying attention to see how it affects you.
 This way, you’ll be able to see if pizza or Frappuccinos are to blame for the extra pain you’ve been experiencing.

-Alternative treatments for fibromyalgia
+Complementary and alternative treatments for fibromyalgia

-In addition to lifestyle changes, as many as 90% of fibromyalgia patients actively seek out alternative treatments for fibromyalgia.
+In addition to lifestyle changes, as many as 90% of fibromyalgia patients actively seek out complementary alternative treatments for fibromyalgia.
 And with good reason – now more than ever, many of these treatments are the focus of scientifically validated studies that prove their effectiveness.
 We’ve gathered ten of the most promising alternative treatments for fibromyalgia.
 Read through the list and then hit the comments below to let us know what’s worked for you in the past.

 1. Float tanks